oakes/java-assignments/curriculum/week4.md

 * Review assignment (libgdx - minicraft)
 * Exercise (parse a sentence and calculate word frequency)
 * Review language features
-  * Inheritance
-    * Extending a class
-    * Implementing an interface
   * Anonymous classes
     * We made one in the BrowserAndroid project
     * They let you extend a class and instantiate it all at once